NCAR/DataAnalysis101/Week07/Lecture7_2.md

 )
 ````
 The percentage gets closer to .95 as the sample size increases.
+In general the probability of the true errors being in a particular interval can be computed using the ```pnorm``` function in R.

 ### Checking the model -- about residuals